640 South State StreetDover, Delaware 19901

 The ACS recommends that you begin testing at an earlier age or have more frequent screening if you have any of these risk factors:

 Fecal occult blood test (FOBT).
-This test can find hidden blood in the feces; blood can indicate the presence of polyps or cancers.
+This test can find hidden blood in the feces.
+Small samples of stool are smeared on a card, and a chemical is added to look for a color change that means blood is present.
+This can mean the presence of polyps or cancers.

 Fecal immunochemical test (FIT).
 This test is similar to a fecal occult blood test, but it doesn't require any restrictions on diet or medications before the test.